Bordered Floer homology and the spectral sequence of a branched double cover I: Skein sequence

 where $v(L)$ denotes the resolution of $L$ specified by the vector $v$; this follows from another application of the pairing theorem.
-Note that $v(L)$ is an unlink, so $\Sigma(v(L))$ is a connected sum of copies of $S^2\times S^1$; and hence the $E_1$ term in the Leray spectral sequence gives $\HFa(\Sigma(v(L)))$, which in turn is identified with the reduced Khovanov homology of the unlink $v(L)$.
+Note that $v(L)$ is an unlink, so $\Sigma(v(L))$ is a connected sum of copies of $S^2\times S^1$; and hence the $E_1$ term in the spectral sequence associated to the filtration gives $\HFa(\Sigma(v(L)))$, which in turn is identified with the reduced Khovanov homology of the unlink $v(L)$.

 The differentials on the $E_1$ page all have the form $\Id\DT F^+_\gamma \DT\Id$ or $\Id\DT F^-_\gamma\DT\Id$.
 By Proposition~\ref{prop:triangles-agree}, these differentials agree with the $E_1$ differentials in~\cite{BrDCov}.
 It is shown in~\cite[Theorem 6.3]{BrDCov} that these agree, in turn, with the differentials on the Khovanov chain complex. \end{proof}